zee-sidd-uoft/brainhack2025_githubdemo/README.md

 ### From the github GUI

-(process: fork this repo, edit this README doc in the browser, make a pull request to this repo)
+(process: fork this repo, create a new branch, edit this README doc in the browser, make a pull request to this repo)

 **YOUR NAME**      -  **YOUR COMMENT**